 According to OSHA, approximately 2.3 million people in the United Stated are exposed silica at work.
 To address occupational exposure to respirable crystalline silica, OSHA has promulgated new silica standards.
 OSHA's new silica rule significantly reduces the amount of silica dust that workers can be exposed to on the job.
-Understanding the major provisions of OSHA's new silica rule is the first step towards compliance and protecting worker health.
-Solution include additional deaths from other silica-related diseases such as Chronic Obstructive Pulmonary Disease (COPD), lung-cancer, and kidney disease.
+Understanding the major provisions of OSHA's new silica rule is the first step towards compliance and protecting worker health. ilica dust is hazardous when very small (respirable) particles are inhaled.
+These respirable dust particles can penetrate deep into the lungs and cause disabling and sometimes fatal lung diseases, including silicosis and lung cancer, as well as kidney disease.
+From 2005 through 2014, silicosis was listed as the underlying or a contributing cause of death on over 1,100 death certificates in the United States (CDS, 2016), but most deaths from silicosis go undiagnosed and unreported.
+Also, the numbers of silicosis deaths do not include additional deaths from other silica-related diseases such as Chronic Obstructive Pulmonary Disease (COPD), lung-cancer, and kidney disease.
 While the number of silicosis cases has declined over the past several decades, more workers died from silicosis in 2014 than in fires or being caught in or crushed by collapsing materials, such as in trench and structure collapses (BLS, 2014).